bobombobo/python-obfuscator/README.md

 obfuscates code into base64 then binary with decryptors built into so the file can run natively

+(Sorry for shit documentation and horrible commenting.
+Also sorry for the terrible variable names lol :)

 # Example code:
 starts with:
 print("haha lol XD :flushed:")